Senua (Hellblade): Reception

 Senua has garnered widespread critical acclaim.
-For their work with Senua, Ninja Theory was awarded Outstanding Achievement in Character at the 2017 D.I.C.E.
+For their work with Senua, Ninja Theory was awarded Outstanding Achievement in Character at the 21st Annual D.I.C.E.
 Awards, and Best Character at the 2018 edition of the Italian Video Game Awards.
 Senua was also the subject of Ninja Theory's nomination for Outstanding Achievement for Character Animation in a Video Game at the 45th Annie Awards.
 For her performance as Senua, Juergens was awarded Best Performance at The Game Awards 2017, the Performer Award for the 14th British Academy Games Awards, and Performance in a Drama, Lead for the 2018 NAVGTR Awards.
 She also earned nominations for Best Gaming Performance and Breakthrough Award at the Golden Joystick Awards 2017.
 Juergens noted that she had been approached about acting opportunities after The Game Awards 2017.

 SYFY Wire named Senua, a "haunting creature with a complex history", their "Video Game Heroine of the Month" for April 2018, with Brittany Vincent lauding her "somewhat broken but strong" characterization as a "fascinating" example of an archetypal female protagonist.
 VentureBeat voted Senua as the best new gaming character of 2017, with staff member Dean Takahashi praising Juergens' "unrelenting performance" and the thought-provoking depiction of Senua's madness that makes her an unforgettable character.
 Polygon included Senua in their list of the 70 best video game characters of the 2010s decade, with Colin Campbell praising Ninja Theory for their thoughtful portrayal of Senua and her mental condition, which in his view was given "appropriate respect for a sensitive subject".
 Richard Scott-Jones from PCGamesN attributed a large part of the commercial and critical success enjoyed by Senua's Sacrifice to Juergens' performance as Senua.

-Analysis

 Senua's Sacrifice was used as part of a study into whether video games reduce mental health stigma by researchers of Florida State University.
 The organizers of the study said they chose the game because it is "one of the best representations of mental health that exists in video games" and that respondents who played the video game as Senua tend to empathize with her experiences, and by extension seemingly desire less distance from individuals who are mentally ill.
 Senua has been discussed by some publications as part of an emerging wider trend with regards to the shifting portrayals of female characters in the video game medium during the 2010s.